 The Arbequina Olive

-Originating in a small town near Sevilla, Spain, the Arbequina Olive has a unique earthy flavor that can be likened to artichoke or even the fruity apple.
+Originating in Catalonia, Spain, the Arbequina Olive has a unique earthy flavor that can be likened to artichoke or even the fruity apple.
 They are favored in oil production.

 - An early growing cycle to fruition, the Arbequina can produce as early as its third year.
 The olive is favored for its high yield productivity and constant annual crop averages.